Small-angle X-ray scattering reveals characteristics of medieval human bones

 October 4, 2025

-A new study, first-authored by graduate student Laura Gardner and published in Journal of the Royal Society Interface, demonstrates the capacity and limitations of small-angle X-ray scattering (SAXS) in the assessment of diagenesis in archeological second metacarpal bones of adult humans.
-The bone samples were obtained from a medieval cemetery in Bavaria, Germany, which was discovered during the construction of a new railway line.
-The experimental set-up for this study was at a beamline of the Advanced Photon Source at Argonne National Laboratory and the analysis was carried out at Northwestern in a collaboration between researchers in DEEPS and the Feinberg School of Medicine.
-The results were compared with Raman spectroscopy, laboratory microcomputed tomography, and microscopy with backscattered electrons, reflected light, and polarized transmitted light.
-The team hypothesized that diagenesis would be evident from the way these X-rays would diffract through the lattice of carbonated apatite nanoplatelets in the bones.
-Instead, the researchers found that diagenesis intensity is not correlated with the lattice parameters revealed by SAXS.
+A new study, first-authored by graduate student Laura Gardner and published in Journal of the Royal Society Interface, demonstrates the capacity of small-angle X-ray scattering (SAXS) in the rapid and non-invasive assessment of collagen diagenesis in archeological bone.
+Second metacarpal bones of adult humans were obtained from a medieval cemetery in Bavaria, Germany, which was discovered during the construction of a new railway line.
+A Northwestern Feinberg School of Medicine researcher used a beamline of the Advanced Photon Source at Argonne National Laboratory to perform SAXS on the bones.
+The research team hypothesized that collagen diagenesis would be evident from the relatively low intensity of scattered light at a position in the SAXS patterns corresponding to the spacing of carbonated hydroxyapatite nanoplatelets within the bone -- spacing dictated by collagen fibrils.
+Conversely, they suspected that bones with well-preserved collagen would show high intensity peaks at the same position.
+The SAXS data was compared to the results of laboratory microcomputed tomography, microscopy, and Raman spectroscopy performed at DePaul University, the University of Hildesheim, and Northwestern DEEPS.
+In fact, the additional analyses validated the SAXS interpretations.
 The study illustrates how minerals like apatite are not only of geological significance, but are also important in archeological sleuthing.